sg7801/Operationalizing-Machine-Learning/README.md

 ![12](https://user-images.githubusercontent.com/61888364/102206405-8b006a00-3ef2-11eb-9a58-503ea9f0ef6e.png)

+## Step 6: Consume Model Endpoints
+Once the model is deployed, use the endpoint.py script provided to interact with the trained model.
+We need to run the script after modifying both the scoring_uri and the key to match the key for the service and the URI that was generated after deployment.

 #### Now we consume the Model Endpoints.
 We run the endpoint.py script with the scoring_uri and the key for our service.
 After that we get data.json file.

 ![13](https://user-images.githubusercontent.com/61888364/102206502-bf742600-3ef2-11eb-94b8-1b205bb9ff58.png)